ibm-cloud-docs/key-protect/settings-allowed-ip.md

 {{site.data.keyword.keymanagementserviceshort}} instance, keep in mind the following considerations:

-- **Allowed IP policies only support IPv4 notation.**
-  {{site.data.keyword.keymanagementserviceshort}} currently only supports IPv4
-  notation at this time.
-If your service has both an IPv4 and an IPv6 address, you will need to resolve all requests to the IPv4 address.

 - **If you are using a private endpoint, your private environment should be set up prior to enabling an allowed IP policy for your {{site.data.keyword.keymanagementserviceshort}} instance.**
   Before you create an instance policy for your
   {{site.data.keyword.keymanagementserviceshort}} instance, ensure that you have